MKGF/PeanoNumbers/README.md

 - even(Peano a) Even number
 - odd(Peano a) Odd number
 - compare(Peano a, Peano b) Compare (LT, GT or EQ)

+IMPORTANT NOTE:
+-You can't use the following characters: + - * / % > <